Ouxsoft/LivingMarkup/docs/classes.md

 The LivingMarkup kernel is passed a loaded Document, a list Handlers, and Hooks.
 It finds and instantiate Elements using Handlers.
 Then, the Kernel iterates through the Hooks making call to Element's with those methods.
-Afterwards, the processed Document is returned.
+Afterwards, the return value is the processed Document.

 #### `Arguments`
 The Element constructor is passed a Page DOM element's attributes ("id", "name", etc.) and "arg" tag child elements.